Queensland Young Tall Poppy Science Awards

-This event was held in August 2020 to announce the Queensland Young Tall Poppy Science Award winners.
+This event was held in July 2021 to announce the Queensland Young Tall Poppy Science Award winners.

-Nine other researchers were acknowledged with a Young Tall Poppy Science Award on the night.
+Eleven other researchers were acknowledged with a Young Tall Poppy Science Award on the night.

 All delivered a one minute pitch on the research and communication activities that led to them being short listed for the award.

 Read more about this year’s award-winning scientists and their research below.

 2021 Queensland Young Tall Poppy of the Year